 - Meat Trimmings – Even if the kitchen sink is equipped with a garbage disposal, meat trimmings should never be put down the drain.
 The effect on the plumbing pipes is very similar to when grease is poured down the drain.

 - Strings and Hair – Residents should do their best to avoid letting hair and strings flow down their drains.
-Thread, yarn, floss and other strings should not be put down the drains, and hair traps should be used in showers and bathtubs.
+Thread, yarn, floss, and other strings should not be put down the drains, and hair traps should be used in showers and bathtubs.

 Don’t Skimp on the Professional Plumbing Help

 No matter how diligent the occupants of your building are when it comes to knowing how to prevent clogged drains and implementing that knowledge, you may still experience clogged drains.
 This is because some drain clogging items cannot be prevented, including hair, soap, grease, lard and oil, paper towels, Kleenex, meat scraps and certain types of fruit rinds.
 You could also experience clogs and slow drains if your plumbing system is old.
 Over time, even drain lines can clog and corrode, which reduces the internal diameter of the pipe.
 Once the internal diameter is restricted, the water flow is reduced.
 This can lead to other items getting stuck in the partially clogged sections.
 Not to mention, if the pipe usage becomes heavy, it can lead to a drainpipe and sewer backup.

-Like Guaranteed Rate Field, your multi-story residential drain lines can be restored with an epoxy pipe liner, and once the liner has cured, the only maintenance you will need is the occasional hydrojet clean out to help keep your drains flowing and prevent clogs.
+Like Guaranteed Rate Field, your multi-story residential drain lines can be restored with an epoxy pipe liner, and once the liner has cured, the only maintenance you will need is the occasional hydro jet cleanout to help keep your drains flowing and prevent clogs.

-To learn more about epoxy pipe lining for drain lines, call us at 815-790-9000.
+To learn more about epoxy pipe lining for drain lines, contact us at 815-790-9000.